 reinventing our relationship to work

-The hypothesis says that we’ve done what we’ve done (i.e., worked a job) for so long that we’re trapped consciously.
+The hypothesis says that may have done what we’ve done for so long that we not only feel trapped, we are actually, that is, consciously trapped.

 Its hard to reinvent our relationship to earning – to value creation – by making small adjustments from within our current situation.